New Jersey's Privacy Law Explained: What Businesses Need to Know

 • The right to appeal

-Though not necessarily couched in terms of a consumer right, SB 332 also requires that businesses receive opt-in consent from consumers before processing any sensitive data.
+Though not necessarily couched in terms of a consumer rights, New Jersey's privacy law also requires that businesses receive opt-in consent from consumers before processing any sensitive data.
 It also requires businesses to get parental consent before processing the data of children age 13 or younger.

 New Jersey privacy law compliance checklist

-Determine if SB 332 applies to your business
+1. Determine if the NJDPL applies to your business

-The first step on your SB 332 compliance checklist is to determine if the law even applies to your business.
-Remember, New Jersey’s new privacy law applies to companies that:
+The first step on your New Jersey privacy law compliance checklist is to determine if the law even applies to your business.
+Remember, the NJDPL applies to companies that:

 • Do business in New Jersey (NJ) or target their products/services to NJ residents AND